100 Florida Trails®

 This section is more residential, with the wide buffer mostly masking the surroundings except for one business area.
 This section includes four road crossings.
 We were taken with the ingenuity of one homeowner along the trail, with the "drawbridge" over the ditch.
 Sarasota Springs Trailhead features parking, restrooms, picnic, and playground.

 Immediately past the Sarasota Springs Trailhead is busy Webber St., this section includes 6 road crossings.
 Here, the trail runs through a mostly residential area until nearing downtown Sarasota.
 The buffer is mostly open to the surroundings.
 A nice feature when crossing two creeks is the old trestles remaining next to the trail bridges.
-The Pompano Trailhead in this section is under construction, scheduled to open in June 2022.
-Approaching trail end is a spur to Payne Park.
+The Pompano Trailhead has parking, restrooms, bike repair station, picnicking, playground, and pickleball courts.

 The spur runs about 1/3 mile to Payne Park.
 At the 29-acre park are parking, restrooms, picnic, cafe, playground, disc golf, tennis.
 A shared-use path circles the park.